General and Fractional Hypertree Decompositions: Hard and Easy Cases: Efficient Approximation of FHW

-Let $S = \{e \in E(H) \mid \gamma_u(e) = 1\}$ and $B_u = B_1 \cup B_2$ with $B_1 = B_u \cap B(\gamma_u|_{S})$ and $B_2 = B_u \setminus B_1$.
-Then $|B_2| \leq c$. \end{definition} We next generalize the special condition (i.e., condition 4 of the definition of HDs) to FHDs.
+\begin{definition} Let $\mcF= \left< T, (B_u)_{u\in T}, (\gamma_u)_{u\in T} \right>$ be an FHD of some hypergraph $H$ and let $c \geq 0$.
+We say that $\mcF$ has {\em $c$-bounded fractional part\/} if in every node $u \in T$, the following property holds: Let $R = \{e \in \cov(\gamma_u) \mid \gamma_u(e) < 1\}$.
+Then $|B(\gamma_u|_{R})| \leq c$. \end{definition} Clearly, for the special case $c= 0$, an FHD with $c$-bounded fractional part is essentially a GHD; in this case, we can simply define $\lambda_u(e) = 1$ if $\gamma_u(e) = 1$ and $\lambda_u(e) = 0$ otherwise, for every decomposition node $u$.
+We next generalize the special condition (i.e., condition 4 of the definition of HDs) to FHDs.
 To this end, we define the {\em weak special condition\/}.
 Intuitively, it requires that the special condition must be satisfied by the integral part of each fractional edge cover.
-For the special case $c = 0$, an FHD with $c$-bounded fractional part satisfying the weak special condition is thus simply a GHD satisfying the special condition, i.e., a HD.
+For the special case $c = 0$, an FHD with $c$-bounded fractional part satisfying the weak special condition is thus essentially a GHD satisfying the special condition, i.e., an HD.

 \begin{definition} Let $\mcF= \left< T, (B_u)_{u\in T}, (\gamma_u)_{u\in T} \right>$ be an FHD of some hypergraph $H$.
 We say that $\mcF$ satisfies the {\em weak special condition\/} if in every node $u \in T$, the following property holds: for $S = \{e \in E(H) \mid \gamma_u(e) = 1\}$, we have $B(\gamma_u|_{S}) \cap V(T_u) \subseteq B_u$. \end{definition}